 - a flare-up of an autoimmune disease

-In some patients with infectious and autoimmune diseases, complement levels may be so low that they are undetectable.
+In some people with infectious and autoimmune diseases, complement levels may be so low that they are undetectable.

-People who lack early complement proteins (C1 through C4) are more susceptible to infections.
+People who lack certain complement proteins may be more prone to infections.
 Complement deficiency may also be a factor in the development of autoimmune diseases.
-Patients with low levels of late complement proteins (C5 through C9) may be at a higher risk of infections caused by a type of bacteria called Neisseria.

-After the test, your doctor may recommend additional testing to make a final diagnosis.
+Your doctor may recommend more testing to make a final diagnosis.